Sustainable city: Philippines

 Clark Freeport Zone is a former United States Air Force base in the Philippines.
 It is located on the northwest side of Angeles City and on the west side of Mabalacat City in the province of Pampanga, about 40 miles (60 km) northwest of Metro Manila.
 A multi-billion project will convert the 36000 ha former Clark Air Force Base into a mix of industrial, commercial and institutional areas of green environment.
 The heart of the project is a 9,450-hectare metropolis dubbed as the "Clark Green City".
 Builders will use the green building system for environmentally-friendly structures.
 Its facilities will tap renewable energy such as solar and hydro power.

 Portugal

 The organization Living PlanIT is currently constructing a city from scratch near Porto, Portugal.
 Buildings will be electronically connected to vehicles giving the user a sense of personal eco-friendliness.

 Pakistan

-Islamabad The capital of Pakistan is full of green spaces and is an eco friendly city.
+Islamabad, the capital of Pakistan, is full of green spaces and is an eco-friendly city.
+However, a 2024 study analyzing urban sustainability indicators in Islamabad found that increasing urban sprawl and land degradation are placing its environmental sustainability at risk.
+The authors emphasize that revised planning and stronger urban governance will be necessary to maintain the city's ecological balance.